10 Jul The #1 Reason for Healthy Eating Failure and How to Avoid it Forever

 I managed to have the phone interview while in the psych ward and I have to say that I kind of aced it.
 How?
 Because I focused all of my energy on only the next task at hand: the phone call.

 If I would have considered the reality of my situation, I probably hadn’t bothered.
 It’s not exactly a hop, skip and a jump between being locked up on heavy medication to being a sane and fully functional person with a flourishing career in a new country.

-As a coach now helping others with healthy eating, I like to ask my clients: what action can you take towards your goal during the next 24 hours?
+As a coach now helping others with healthy eating on the ketogenic diet, I like to ask my clients: what action can you take towards your goal during the next 24 hours?
 If you have twenty kilos to lose, don’t worry about the long list of things that you think you’ll have to do to achieve that.
 (Who knows, it might not be as hard as you think it will be!)
 Only focus on your next right thing to do.
 Then the next one, and the next…

 How to Make Small Steps a Habit:

 1. Decide your small step in the morning.
-If you need a reminder during the day, put one in your phone.
+If you need a reminder during the day, put one on your phone.
 If you require accountability, ask a friend to check on you.

 2. Review in the evening.
 How did you go?
-If you’ve fallen short on your goal, don’t beat yourself up.
+If you’ve fallen short of your goal, don’t beat yourself up.
 What are you going to do different tomorrow?